What is Earnings Multiplier?

 Example #4 – Low P/E, Negative Growth

-The below table shows the negative growth of the company over the years 2 & 3.
-Since the earning per share is declining, the price of the share is also reducing.
-P/E ratio is also reducing.
+The table below shows the company’s negative growth over the years 2 & 3.
+Since the earnings per share are declining, the share price is also reducing.
+As a result, the P/E ratio is also reducing.

 Example #5 – Moderate P/E, Steady Growth

-Here, the earnings per share and market price of shares of the company are increasing at a very high rate, but the price to earnings ratio is not increasing at the same rate.
-It happens mostly in the case of cyclical companies.
+Here, the earnings per share and market price of shares of the company are increasing at a very high rate, but the price-to-earnings ratio is not increasing at the same rate.
+But, again, it happens mostly in the case of cyclical companies.

 Reasons for High P/E and Low P/E

-Here are the few reasons for low P/E –
+Here are a few reasons for low P/E –

-- Stock is undervalued: The stock price may be valued at a lower rate.
+- Undervalued stock: The stock price may be valued at a lower rate.

-- Low growth or negative growth: Companies’ P/E ratio depends upon the growth of the company.
+- Low growth or negative growth: Companies’ P/E ratio depends upon the company’s growth.

-- Future prospects: If the prospects of the company are not great, it will result in low P/E.
+- Prospects: If the company’s prospects are not great, it will result in low P/E.

-Here are the few reasons for High P/E –
+Here are a few reasons for High P/E –

-- Stock is overvalued: More investors are interested in the stock of the company, which will result in a higher price and higher P/E ratio.
+- Stock is overvalued: More investors are interested in the company’s stock, which will result in a higher price and higher P/E ratio.

-- High Growth: Companies’ P/E ratio depends upon the growth of the company.
+- High Growth: A company’s P/E ratio depends upon the company’s growth.

-- Future prospects: If the prospects of the company are expected to be great, it will result in high P/E.
+- Prospects: If the company’s prospects are expected to be great, it will result in high P/E.

 - The earnings multiplier or P/E ratio is an essential tool to know about the company’s financial health.